dorlneylon/kvstorage/readme.md

 ## Features
 - Multithreaded TCP server
+- Sharding
+- gRPC connection between shards and manager
 - Persistency
 - Caching least recently used values with memcached
 - Transactions support
-- Sharding (in progress)

 ## Building
 1. Configure the environmental variables in `config.toml`.
-2. Use `cargo build` to build the executable.
+2. Use `cargo build` to build the executables.
+3. Run `./target/debug/shard --help` to check and set the list of available options.
+4. Run `./target/debug/manager --help` to check and set the list of available options.
+5. Run as many shards as you need and the manager.

 ## API